jdh4/machine_learning_libraries/rapids/README.md

 # NVIDIA Rapids

-[Rapids](https://rapids.ai/start.html) is something like a subset of Pandas, Scikit-learn and NetworkX (and more) running on GPUs:
+[Rapids](https://rapids.ai/start.html) is something like Pandas, Scikit-learn and NetworkX (and more) running on GPUs:

 + `cuDF` is a GPU DataFrame library for loading, joining, aggregating, filtering, and otherwise manipulating data with a Pandas-like API.